gray rectangle with angle

 List of 21 DOT violations

-There are two basic types of DOT violations: DOT safety violations and DOT inspection violations.
+DOT violations are broken down into two categories: DOT safety violations and DOT inspection violations.

-Both types of DOT violations carry serious penalties, including fines and even the revocation of operating authority.
+Both types of violations carry serious penalties, including fines and even the revocation of operating authority.

-1. Operating without a commercial driver’s license (CDL): This violation can happen when a driver is operating “under the table,” when a carrier fails to check records on an independent contractor, or even when the driver accidentally lets their CDL expire.
+1. Operating without a CDL: This violation can happen when a driver is operating “under the table,” when a carrier fails to check records on an independent contractor, or even when the driver accidentally lets their CDL expire.

-2. No record of duty status within the electronic logging device: With a few limited exceptions, the Federal Motor Carrier Safety Administration (FMCSA) requires truck drivers to use an electronic logging device (ELD) to log their trips.
-The input data includes a record of duty status (driving, on-duty not driving, off-duty, etc.) to ensure compliance with Hours of Service regulations.
-Failing to record duty status is one of the top violations for many carriers, as some drivers simply forget to log their duty status.
+3. No record of duty status within the electronic logging device (ELD): With a few limited exceptions, the FMCSA requires truck drivers to use an ELD to log their trips.
+The input data includes a record of duty status (driving, on-duty not driving, off-duty, etc.) to ensure compliance with Hours of Service (HOS) regulations.
+Failing to record duty status is one of the top violations for many carriers, as some drivers simply forget to log it.

 6. Driver not physically qualified to carry out duties related to the job: Trucking is hard physical work, and all drivers must undergo a full physical every two years.
 Those with certain medical conditions may need more frequent physicals.
 If a driver operates a truck without proper medical clearance, they could receive this DOT violation.